What Is Web 3.0, Really?

 Real-World Use Cases

-- Decentralized Apps (dApps): Uniswap, Avae, and others are transforming finance.
+- Decentralised Apps (dApps): Uniswap, Avae, and others are transforming finance.

 - Gaming: Play-to-earn models, game assets as NFTs (e.g., Axie Infinity).